Every business must be paid for the products or services rendered. Otherwise, how would you survive?

 Payment in Advance (PIA)

-As it sounds, this is when a business asks for payment in advance of the goods or services rendered.
+As it sounds, this is when a business asks for payment in advance for the goods or services rendered.
 Essentially, you are asking customers to pay invoices in full before you work.
-This is a slippery slope, and should only be done in extenuating circumstances.
+This is a slippery slope and should only be done in extenuating circumstances.

 Cash in Advance (CIA)